programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 object](http://collection.britishmuseum.org/id/object/PPA82633).

 (For each of the following queries, click on the "Run query" link below to see the results.
-Click on the "Edit query" link to go to a page with the query automatically pasted the query into the BM's endpoint.
 You can then run it as is, or modify it before requesting the results.
 Remember when editing the query before running to uncheck the 'Include inferred' box.)